MrShish/andreaono/content/work/dog.md

 ### Personal project, 2022

 It is clear that I love dogs, right?
-I just wanted to do something fun that brings a smile.
-I used a limited color palette and did the flip trick in Cinema 4D.
-For the rest, I used Photoshop, Illustrator and After Effects.
+I wanted to do something fun that brings a smile.
+This was the result of an online course taught by Catarina Alves y Jonas Nunes.
+I used Photoshop, Illustrator, After Effects and Cinema 4D.